Referral

 • To Improve access to early help support for people with common mental health problems in the community.

 • Providing support at the appropriate level for their needs.
-We work within the stepped care framework to identify appropriate therapy for need
+We work within the stepped care framework to identify appropriate therapy for their needs.

 Out of scope